Home

 FYI

-• When you use your voice, great things happen!
-Past NSSE responses have led to better career support, enhanced academic advising and expanded health and well-being services.
-Fill out the survey and get access to giveaways and prizes just for participating.
+This is your last chance to complete NSSE!
+The National Survey of Student Engagement (NSSE) takes 15 minutes to complete, and you can get access to giveaways and prizes just for participating.
 Open to most first- and fourth-year students.
 Use the tool on the NSSE website to find out if you’re eligible.
 Available until Friday, April 3.

 ICYMI